 For more information about the interfaces of this framework, see the framework header files.

 CoreGraphics.framework) contains the interfaces for the Quartz 2D drawing API.
 Quartz is the same advanced, vector-based drawing engine that is used in OS X. It supports path-based drawing, antialiased rendering, gradients, images, colors, coordinate-space transformations, and PDF document creation, display, and parsing.
 Although the API is C based, it uses object-based abstractions to represent fundamental drawing objects, making it easy to store and reuse your graphics content.

 For more information on how to use Quartz to draw content, see Quartz 2D Programming Guide and Core Graphics Framework Reference.

 Core Image Framework

-Introduced in iOS 5, the Core Image framework (
+The Core Image framework (

 For information about the classes and filters of the Core Image framework, see Core Image Reference Collection.